babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Imaging Cloud SDK for .NET.md

 - Rotate, flip, crop, resize or fetch properties of the selected TIFF frame.
 - Merge multiple TIFF images.

-## New Features in Version 20.2.0
+## New Features in Version 20.3

-- Support for image grayscale feature.
+- In this release we have fixed some issues related to AI features and have improved AI examples.

+For the detailed notes, please visit [Aspose.Imaging Cloud 20.3 - Release Notes](https://docs.aspose.cloud/display/imagingcloud/Aspose.Imaging+Cloud+20.3+-+Release+Notes).

 ## Read & Write Image Formats